isc-projects/stork/doc/usage.rst

 the selected daemon.
 For each configured logger, the logger's name, logging severity, and output location are presented.
 The possible output locations are: log file, stdout, stderr, or syslog.
-It is only possible to view the logs output to the log files.
+It is only possible to view the logs' output to the log files.
 Therefore, for each log file there is a link which leads to the log viewer showing the selected file's contents.
 The loggers which output to the stdout, stderr, and syslog are also listed, but links to the log viewer are not available for them.